majug/majug.github.io/about.md

   The meetings are usually held at the Mannheim University, after the talk, we have drinks and socialize in a nearby pub.
 Members come from all around Mannheim from an area which stretches from Karlsruhe to Walldorf, Darmstadt, and Frankfurt.
 </p>

-Wenn du Fragen hast oder mit uns in Kontakt tretten möchtest, kannst du uns gerne eine E-Mail senden an: [info@majug.de](mailto:info@majug.de)
+Wenn du Fragen hast oder mit uns in Kontakt treten möchtest, kannst du uns gerne eine E-Mail senden an: [info@majug.de](mailto:info@majug.de)

 ## Team